The 4-Legged Barstool of Online Buying

 User Data: Stop Chasing & Start Predicting

 Finally, let’s look at the last leg in our 4-legged barstool: data.
-Marketers have never had so much easily-available data about their ads and their consumers.
+Search engine optimization companies have never had so much easily-available data about their ads and their consumers.
 When planning your next campaign, remember to capture the valuable information offered up by Google, Facebook, YouTube and all the rest of your social media marketing strategy.

 Most marketers could step up their data game by doing the following: